-Of course, they’ve made purchases before, but there was something very different about this.
-I guess it’s that they’re taking responsibility for a new financial category.
-They’ve certainly been with us as we’ve shopped for clothes for them and have helped pick out what they wanted.
+Of course, they had made purchases before, but there was something very different about this.
+I guess it’s that they were taking responsibility for a new financial category.
+They had certainly been with us as we shopped for clothes for them and had helped pick out what they wanted.
 But this time they were much more in charge.
 Seeing them hand over cash and take responsibility for their clothing budget is very different than us buying the clothing with a credit card and managing a “kids clothing” budget on their behalf.

 I may be just a little too into this whole financial teaching thing, but honestly, watching them approach the cashier holding the clothing they planned to buy in one hand and clutching their envelope with cash in the other actually brought tears to my eyes.

-I’m really excited about this next phase of their financial education.
-It’s filled with potential to teach them in very real, practical ways what it means to make trade-offs, patiently save to buy a special article of clothing, manage a budget, figure out how to stretch their money, and so much more.
+I’m convinced that having kids use real money in real situations is the absolute best way to teach them about money.
+It’s filled with potential to teach them in very practical ways what it means to make trade-offs, patiently save to buy a special article of clothing, manage a budget, figure out how to stretch their money, and so much more.

 I highly recommend it, along with Mary’s book, which will give you more details on this process.